Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 They have self-documenting interfaces
 and automatic persistence across user interaction sessions.

+EngageUI is provided as a free source-code toolkit (MIT license)
+consisting of a small C++ API that sits alongside the wxWidgets API
+and an IDE specially designed for producing EngageUI/wxWidgets apps.

 ### EngageUI apps are simple to produce
 The EngageUI API for wxWidgets consists of 2 simple constructs:
 1. An EngagementManager class that subclasses wxWidgets' wxWindow class